matta-research-group/matta-research-group.github.io/README.md

-# Bioinspired and functional Materials Modelling
+# Micaela Matta Research Group Website

 We are a computational materials modelling group based at King's College London in the Department of Chemistry.